 It is used for heart disease, high cholesterol, headache, toothache, and weight loss.

 Elderberry is applied inside the mouth for gum inflammation.

 Elderberry fruit is also used for making wine and as a food flavoring.

 Possibly Effective for...

 - "The flu," also called influenza.
-A specific syrup containing elderberry juice (Sambucol, Nature's Way) seems to relieve flu symptoms and reduce the length of time the flu lasts when taken by mouth within 24-48 hours of the first symptoms.
-Some research also shows that an elderberry lozenge (ViraBLOC, HerbalScience) also reduces symptoms of the flu.
-Symptom relief seems to occur within 2 to 4 days of treatment for most people.
+A specific syrup containing elderberry juice (Sambucol by Nature's Way) seems to relieve flu symptoms and reduce the length of time the flu lasts when taken by mouth within 48 hours of the first symptoms.
+Other research shows that taking elderberry lozenges (ViraBLOC by HerbalScience) within 24 hours of the first symptoms also reduces flu symptoms.
+Relief seems to occur within 2 to 4 days of treatment for most people.